|What is fluid therapy? What conditions do fluids treat? How are fluids administered? What is in the fluids? Are there

 This involves lifting up a tent of loose skin at the back of the neck and injecting the fluid into the area.
 It may be necessary for pet owners to give a cat subcutaneous fluids at home.
 A lump of fluid may occur after administration, but this will gradually spread throughout the body.
 If your veterinarian has recommended giving your cat subcutaneous fluids at

 Your veterinarian will have to calculate how much fluids to give your cat based depending on the level of dehydration, how much is still being lost (for example if your cat is still vomiting or has ongoing diarrhea) and maintenance where your cat has been stabilised, however, lower amounts of fluids are continued.

-Subcutaneous fluids are absorbed slower than intravenous fluids, therefore are not suitable for cats with hypovolemia, shock or severe dehydration.
+The body absorbs subcutaneously slower than intravenous fluids, therefore are not suitable for cats with hypovolemia, shock or dehydration.

 - Air embolism can occur if there is air in the syringe or bag.
 Air enters the vein and can travel to the brain, heart or lungs, which can be catastrophic.

 - Blood clots can develop during IV therapy.

-Extreme care should be taken when giving fluids to cats with heart disease.
+- Take extreme care when giving fluids to cats with heart disease.

 These side effects are uncommon, and the benefits of fluid therapy by far outweigh the risks.